 What is an indexed annuity?

 An indexed annuity is a contract issued and guaranteed1 by an insurance company.
-You invest an amount of money (premium) in return for protection against down markets, the potential for some investment growth, which is linked to an index (e.g., the S&P 500® Index), and in some cases a guaranteed level of lifetime income through optional riders.
+You invest an amount of money (premium) in return for protection against down markets; the potential for some investment growth, linked to an index (e.g., the S&P 500® Index); and, in some cases, a guaranteed level of lifetime income through optional riders.

 How is the return calculated?

 One element of indexed annuities that is often misunderstood is the calculation of the investment return.
-To determine how the insurance company calculates the return, it is important to understand how the index is tracked, as well as how much of the return of the index is credited to you.
+To determine how the insurance company calculates the return, it is important to understand how the index is tracked, as well as how much of the index return is credited to you.

 Index tracking.
 The amount credited to your account depends, in part, on how much the index changes.
 Insurance companies use various methods to track changes in the index value.
-For example, they may use different time periods such as monthly, annually, or over even longer periods of time.
+For example, they may use different time periods, such as a month, a year, or even longer periods of time.
 It is important to understand how the index is tracked, as it will have a direct impact on the return credited to you.

-- Cap is an upper limit put on the return over a certain time period.
+- Cap, which is an upper limit put on the return over a certain time period.
 For example, if the index returned 10% but the annuity had a cap of 3%, you receive only a maximum 3% rate of return.
 Many indexed annuities put a cap on the return.

-- Participation rate is the percentage of the index’s return the insurance company credits to the annuity, typically ranging from 80% to 100%.
+- Participation rate, which is the percentage of the index’s return the insurance company credits to the annuity.
 For example, if the market went up 8% and the annuity’s participation rate was 80%, a 6.4% return (80% of the gain) would be credited.
 Most indexed annuities that have a participation rate also have a cap, which in this example would limit the credited return to 3% instead of 6.4%.

-- Spread/margin/asset fee is a percentage fee that may be subtracted from the gain in the index linked to the annuity.
+- Spread/margin/asset fee, which is a percentage fee that may be subtracted from the gain in the index linked to the annuity.
 For example, if an index gained 12% and the spread fee was 4%, then the gain credited to the annuity would be 8%.

-- Bonus is a percentage of the first-year premiums received that is added to the contract value.
-Typically, the bonus amount plus any earnings on the bonus is subject to a vesting schedule that may be longer than the surrender charge period schedule.
+- Bonus, which is a percentage of the first-year premiums received that is added to the contract value.
+Typically, the bonus amount plus any earnings on the bonus are subject to a vesting schedule that may be longer than the surrender charge period schedule.
 Given the typical vesting schedule, the bonus may be entirely forfeited upon surrender in the first few contract years.

-- Riders are extra features that can be added to the annuity for additional costs, further reducing the return.
+- Riders, which are extra features that can be added to the annuity for additional costs, further reducing the return.